alexielm/DaprCounter/README.md

 Just added docker-compose.yml and redis-state.yaml.

-It can be now run from Visual Studion without dapr command line.
+It can be now run from Visual Studio without dapr command line.